Pour cost · Bar program · Beverage · Operations

 Drink pour cost = (Bottle cost × Pour oz) ÷ (Usable oz per bottle × Drink price)

 This is the recipe version.
-Tells you the cost of one specific drink.
-Useful for pricing decisions and spec-sheet work.
+It tells you the cost of one specific drink, which is what you want for pricing decisions and spec-sheet work.

 A 750mL bottle is 25.4 oz.
 At a 1.5 oz pour spec, that is 16.9 drinks per bottle.
 Account for spillage and finish-off-pours (usually 1-2 drinks of waste per bottle), call it 15 servable drinks from a 750mL.
 A 1.75L bottle (59.2 oz) yields about 38 servable drinks at 1.5 oz pour.